cs1302uga/cs1302-tutorials/components/components.md

       Now, instantiate two objects of type `ImageLoader` within the constructor of `ImageApp`.

-   1. Instantiate an `HBox` object within the constructor of `ImageApp`.
+   1. Create an `HBox` instance variable in the `ImageApp` class and instantiate it within the constructor.
 This will serve as the container for our `ImageLoader` objects.
 Set the `spacing` property of the `HBox` to 10 by passing 10 into the `HBox` constructor.
 Now, in the `init` method, add the two `ImgLoader` objects to